terrry11/install-blue-merle/README.md

 `$ ./setup.sh`

-`Warning: Please ensure that you are running the latest firmware`
+`Warning: Please ensure that you are running the latest firmware!`

+`Device's side-switch should be in the down position (away from recessed dot).`

 `Enter the IP address: 192.168.1.1`